yumengha/yumhao.github.io/_publications/2023-09-14-paper-title-number-8.md

 [Download paper here](https://yumengha.github.io/yumhao.github.io/files/paper8.pdf)

 Recommended citation: M.H.
 Yu, Construction of computer-aided product innovation design system based on AIGC, Journal of Intelligent & Fuzzy Systems (2023).

+##The Story Behind the Research: A Personal Note

+This article was officially completed on September 14, 2023, and submitted to the Journal of Intelligent & Fuzzy Systems the following day.Given my limited time, it's likely the last article I wrote before formally preparing for my Ph.D. application.
+This is also the ninth article I've written in formal format during my graduate studies.
+Because of my previous writing experiences, the topic selection and writing quality of this article represent the best of my capabilities so far.
+For the topic, I chose the highly sought-after artificial intelligence technology.
+Before writing, I deeply studied and employed the latest AIGC technology achievements, including ChatGPT 4.0, Midjourney, and Stable Diffusion SDXL 1.0.
+I also extensively reviewed high-quality AIGC-generated content on websites like CIvital.
+I've profoundly felt the potential changes AIGC could bring to the design industry.
+Thus, I penned this article based on my reflections on these new design opportunities, serving as an exploration and attempt at how AIGC can be applied in product design.